 How Do YouGov Polls Work?

-YouGov polls are mostly surveys.
-Once you become a YouGov Panelist, you start completing surveys based on your interests.
+YouGov polls are mostly online surveys.
+Once you become a YouGov Panelist, you start taking surveys based on your interests.

 Each survey can take from 5 to 20 minutes.
 That’s not a lot of time.
 Survey results are published after the polling is complete so that respondents can interact with it.